 The United States Court of Appeals for the 5th Circuit covers three states: Louisiana, Mississippi, and Texas.
 The circuit court is the highest federal court within that circuit - although, of course, its decisions are subject to potential review by the Supreme Court - and so a ruling in favor of the freedom to marry for a case out of one of the states would be binding to each of the states within the circuit.

-This winter, two cases - Texas' De Leon v.
+On January 9, 2015, three cases - Texas' De Leon v.
 Perry, Mississippi's Campaign for Southern Equality v.
 Bryant and Louisiana's Robicheaux v.
-Caldwell - will be considered by the 5th Circuit Court of Appeals.
-An oral argument has been scheduled for January 9, 2015.
-Read more about the De Leon and Robicheaux cases:
+Caldwell - will be considered by the 5th Circuit Court of Appeals in an oral argument.
+Read more about each of the cases:

 TEXAS • DeLeon v.
 Perry

 On February 26, 2014, a federal judge in Texas ruled that laws prohibiting same-sex couples from marrying are unconstitutional.
 The judge also issued a stay on the ruling pending appeal, so same-sex couples were not immediately allowed to receive marriage licenses.
 Although plaintiffs, represented by private counsel from Akin Gump Strauss Hauer & Feld LLP, have asked for the stay to be lifted in the ruling so that same-sex couples can marry while the appeal is considered, Judge Garcia denied the request, leaving the matter to the 5th Circuit.
 The plaintiffs in the case are represented by private counsel.
 The 5th Circuit Court of Appeals has scheduled an oral argument for January 9, 2015.